-So what else did I do here:
+So what did I do here:

 - I made some coffee.

-- While coffee was brewing, I added 3 simple ingredients into my mug: cocoa powder, vanilla, and beet juice.
+- While the coffee was brewing, I added 3 simple ingredients into my mug: cocoa powder, vanilla, and beet juice.

-- I mixed.
+- I mixed said ingredients.

-- I poured in the coffee.
+- Next, I poured in the coffee.

-Tip on the beet juice: freeze leftover beet juice as ice cubes in a tray, then put in a freezer container.
+Freeze leftover beet juice as ice cubes in a tray, then put in a freezer container.
 Melt individually as needed for a much better red food coloring or just sneak into marinara sauce and such for an extra hit of beet-goodness for your family.

 Red Velvet Latte

-- 1 Tbs cocoa powder
+- 1 Tbsp cocoa powder

-- 1/4 tsp pure vanilla extract
+- ¼ tsp pure vanilla extract

-- 1 Tbs beet juice
+- 1 Tbsp beet juice

 - 1 cup fresh brewed coffee

 - whipped cream or non-dairy topping of choice

 - garnish: red sugar sprinkles